Education in France

 Education in France is organized in a highly centralized manner, with many subdivisions.
 It is divided into the three stages of primary education (enseignement primaire), secondary education (enseignement secondaire), and higher education (enseignement supérieur).
-The main age that a child starts school in France is age 2.
 Two year olds do not start primary school, they start preschool.
-Then, by the age of six, a child in France starts primary school and soon moves onto higher and higher grade levels until they graduate.
+Then, by the age of six, a child in France starts primary school and soon moves into higher and higher grade levels until they graduate.

 In French higher education, the following degrees are recognized by the Bologna Process (EU recognition): Licence and Licence Professionnelle (bachelor's degrees), and the comparably named Master and Doctorat degrees.

 The Programme for International Student Assessment coordinated by the OECD in 2018 ranked the overall knowledge and skills of French 15-year-olds as 26th in the world in reading literacy, mathematics, and science, below the OECD average of 493.
 The average OECD performance of French 15-year-olds in science and mathematics has declined, with the share of low performers in reading, mathematics and science developing a sharp upward trend.
 France's share of top performers in mathematics and science has also declined.

 France's performance in mathematics and science at the middle school level was ranked 23 in the 1995 Trends in International Math and Science Study.
 In 2019, France ranked 21 in the TIMSS Science general ranking.

 History

 Napoleon began the French university and secondary educational systems.
 Guizot started the elementary system.
 Intense battles took place over whether the Catholic Church should play a dominant role.
 The modern era of French education begins at the end of the 19th century.
-Jules Ferry, a Minister of Public Instruction in 1841, is widely credited for creating the modern school (l'école républicaine) by requiring all children between the ages of 6 and 12, both boys and girls, to attend.
+Jules Ferry, the Minister of Public Instruction in 1881, is widely credited for creating the modern school (l'école républicaine) by requiring all children between the ages of 6 and 12, both boys and girls, to attend.
 He also made public instruction mandatory, free of charge, and secular (laïque).
 With those laws, known as French Lubbers, Jules Ferry laws, and several others, the Third Republic repealed most of the Falloux Laws of 1850–1851, which gave an important role to the clergy.

 The French curriculum predominantly emphasized the works of French writers of European descent.
 Ferry and others considered literature the glue of French identity.
 The ethnic and cultural demographics of the student body did not factor in to the quest to transmit a "common culture" to the students.

 Like literature, history education is seen as critical to shaping the identity of young people and the integration of immigrants to French identity.
 Ferry's views continue to exert influence today.
 Ministry reports have confirmed that the rule of schools in promoting "common culture" is only made more critical by the rising levels of student diversity.
 According to the ministry, history education in France has, over the course of one century made possible "the integration of children of Italians, Poles, Africans and Portuguese".